 - The Gold Coast has some fantastic parks and playgrounds great for the kids to stretch their legs.
 Gold Coast Botanical Gardens are located in Benowa and have paths and walkways perfect for scooters or bike riding.
 Closer to Surfers Paradise, the parklands at Cascade Gardens are lovely to wander around.
 There is a comprehensive list of parks available on Gold Coast City Council’s website.

 - A little known museum, The Gold Coast Hinterland Heritage Museum located in Bundall and open on Sundays, explores some of the region’s history and is well worth a peek.

 - Take a drive to our beautiful hinterland and walk among the trees.
 Several locations are worthy of an all day outing - Binna Burra, O-Reilly’s and Tamborine Mountain are favourites amongst locals.

 - Treat yourself to a dining destination - it’s lovely to be away from home and let someone else do the cooking for you!
 There are many places to eat around Surfers Paradise, and the Gold Coast at large, but, well, we know we are biased but we don’t think you can go past the wonderful assortment of culinary experiences available at Chevron Renaissance.
-Modern italian at Baritalia, Cuban flavours at El Patio de Cuba, Greek delights at Levendis, authentic Italian at Sardjiono’s, plus more!
+Modern italian at Baritalia, Cuban flavours at El Patio de Cuba, authentic Italian at Sardjiono’s, plus more!

 - One of our favourite family things to do is to grab some burgers from Betty’s Burgers, and head down to the beach at Sunset.
 It’s the perfect end to a day.
 Happy smiling faces, no stressing out about children making mess or noise, and the beautiful ocean stretching out to the horizon!
 Perfection!